JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 	When moving backwards, the player's speed is reduced based on his/her agility.

 * First-person Visor Overlays for helmets
+	Helmets and other headgear now get immersive first-person overlays and vision effects.
+Based on the item condition, cracks and scratches will show up in the wearers vision.

 * Health Visuals
+	With decreasing health, the player's vision gets weak and blurry, creating an immersive feedback mechanism for you current health.

 * Control Panel
 	The control panel is accessible from the pause menu.